Ir directamente al contenido principal

 Hi [Contact Name],

 I haven’t heard from you since I reached out on [date, time].
-I wanted to reach out again and assess your interest in our product and improving [pain point].
+I wanted to reach out again to assess your interest in our product and see how we can improve [pain point].

 Let me know if you have any concerns.
 I’m more than happy to answer questions.